-SLO 1: Create technically proficient paintings that demonstrate a thorough exploration of media, techniques, color, aesthetics, conceptual development, and composition beyond an introductory level.
+SLO 2: Create technically proficient paintings that demonstrate a thorough exploration of media, color, techniques, aesthetics, conceptual development, and composition.

 □ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Competencies or Knowledge and Skills Areas.